plone/plone.app.event/docs/architectural-overview.rst

   should be least dependend on plone.app.event.
 Best would be that one can deinstall this feature completly.

-  [b] Dexterity and Archetypes support: plone.app.event should provide Dexterity behaviors, which can be used in Dexterity types and an ATEvent content type (factored out from ATContentTypes) as a replacement for the Products.ATContentType ATEvent.
+  [b] Dexterity support: plone.app.event should provide Dexterity behaviors, which can be used in Dexterity type.

   [c] Standards compliancy: the iCalendar / `RFC5545
   <http://tools.ietf.org/html/rfc5545>`_ standard is wonderful flexible, so